What should I do if I think I have bone spurs?

-Feelings of pain, tingling, throbbing, or stiffness at the site of one or more spinal facet joints may prompt you to ask the question, what should I do if I think I have bone spurs?
-First, let’s clarify the definition of bone spurs, or osteophytes.
-These are bony protuberances in facet joints or on vertebrae that form when joint cartilage or intervertebral discs begin to deteriorate.
-Bone spurs will present symptoms if they grind against other bones or if they come into contact with nearby spinal nerves.
-Common causes are degenerative disc disease, facet disease, aging, genetics, injury, and poor posture.
+Feelings of pain, tingling, throbbing or stiffness in the spine can often be related spinal bone spurs, or osteophytes.
+If you are experiencing these symptoms, you may be wondering if bone spurs are the underlying cause and what course of action you should take if so.
+Spinal bone spurs are bony growths in facet joints or on vertebrae that can form when joint cartilage or spinal discs begin to deteriorate.
+Bone spurs are not always painful but can cause symptoms if they grind against other bone they come into contact with or nearby spinal nerves.
+Common causes are degenerative disc disease, facet disease, aging, genetics, injury and poor posture.

-If you visit your primary care physician because you feel that you might be suffering from spinal bone spurs, he or she will likely conduct a series of tests to confirm a diagnosis:
+If you visit your primary care doctor because you feel that you could have spinal bone spurs, he or she can conduct a series of tests to confirm a diagnosis:

-- Physical examination – The doctor palpates the spine and looks for areas of inflammation, tenderness, or deformity.
+- Physical examination.
+The doctor does a hands-on evaluation of the spine and looks for areas of inflammation, tenderness or deformity.

 - Radiograph.
 An X-ray that produces a cross-sectional image used to view the density and composition of bodily tissues.

 - MRI.
 Magnetic resonance imaging is radiation-free and uses magnetic radio frequency fields to construct an image of the body.

 - CT scan.
 Computed tomography uses a series of 2-D X-rays to create a 3-D image.